dpvertech/dpvertech/SJC2_Server_Setup.md

 With this you can just SSH like normal using the keywords such as `primary_ignition` or `tunnel`

+Note: If you have other gateways on LocalHost (not ideal), change the first port to something else (ex.
+LocalForward 8090 localhost:8088)

 ##### Setup a key instead of password access

 It is best practice to setup a keystore or something similar to access the servers instead of using passworded access.  `nvinit` did an alternate version of this for the jump server, thus the reason you don't need to enter your password when accessing.